-In contrast to a traditional tummy tuck (abdominoplasty) surgery, a mini tummy tuck only addresses the excess fat and skin just above the pubic area, and involves a smaller scar and faster recovery.
-This excess fat and skin is most common in women after pregnancy and C-sections, and exercise alone won’t eliminate the problem.
+In contrast to a traditional tummy tuck (abdominoplasty) surgery, a mini tummy tuck will only remove the excess fat and skin just above the pubic area.
+This surgery leaves a smaller scar than a drain-free tummy tuck, and has an even faster recovery time.

 |Differences||Mini Tummy Tuck||Tummy Tuck|